jensbambauer/seriale/site/content/program-neu.md

                     - title: "Bridges to Hessen: International Perspectives on Series Creation"
                       length: 2
                       datetime: 2026-06-11
-                      time: 21:30 | 9:30pm
+                      time: 21:30-22:00 | 9:30pm-10pm
                       type: panel discussion
-                      details: "What happens when the greatest distance you travel is the one within yourself?
+                      details: 'What happens when the greatest distance you travel is the one within yourself?
 Join us for an intimate look at two compelling Argentinian series that explore the bittersweet reality of leaving home.
-In \"NOBODY,\" we follow Sandra as she travels from Argentina to Giessen, Germany, only to discover that the silence she tried to outrun followed her across the ocean.
-It's a haunting exploration of isolation and the uncomfortable truth that we cannot escape ourselves.
-In contrast, \"The Day Before Leaving\" captures the frantic, final 24 hours of Teo's life in Buenos Aires.
-What should be a structured farewell turns into a chaotic and unexpected encounter involving a roommate, a rabbit, and the realization that saying goodbye is never as simple as packing a suitcase."
+In "NOBODY," we follow Sandra as she travels from Argentina to Giessen, Germany, only to discover that the silence she tried to outrun followed her across the ocean.
+It''s a haunting exploration of isolation and the uncomfortable truth that we cannot escape ourselves.
+In contrast, "The Day Before Leaving" captures the frantic, final 24 hours of Teo''s life in Buenos Aires.
+What should be a structured farewell turns into a chaotic and unexpected encounter involving a roommate, a rabbit, and the realization that saying goodbye is never as simple as packing a suitcase.'
                       moderator:
                         - name: Amarú Frida
                           link: amarú-frida